What Types of Plants Do Ladybugs Lay Eggs on?

 Ladybugs love to lay their eggs on onion leaves due to the abundance of nectar and pollen that these plants provide.

-Ladybugs will usually lay their eggs in clusters, so if you find multiple eggs on a single leaf, they’re likely from a single ladybug.
+Ladybugs usually lay their eggs in clusters, so if you find multiple eggs on a single leaf, they’re likely from a single ladybug.

 15. Nasturtium